Grass snake: Reproduction

-As spring approaches, the males emerge first and spend much of the day basking in an effort to raise body temperature and thereby metabolism.
+As spring approaches, the males emerge first and spend much of the day basking in an effort to raise their body temperature, thereby increasing their metabolism.
 This may be a tactic to maximise sperm production, as the males mate with the females as soon as they emerge up to two weeks later in April, or earlier if environmental temperatures are favourable.
-The leathery-skinned eggs are laid in batches of 8 to 40 in June to July and hatch after about 10 weeks.
-To survive and hatch, the eggs require a temperature of at least 21 C, but preferably 28 C, with high humidity.
+The leathery eggs are laid in batches of 8 to 40 between June and July, and hatch after around 10 weeks.
+To survive and hatch, the eggs require a temperature of at least 21 C, but preferably 28 C with high humidity.
 Areas of rotting vegetation, such as compost heaps, are preferred locations.
-The young are about 18 cm long when they hatch and are immediately independent.
+The young measure about 18 cm in length when they hatch and are immediately independent.

 Migration

-After breeding in summer, snakes tend to hunt and may range widely during this time, moving up to several hundred metres in a day.
+After breeding in summer, snakes tend to hunt and may travel widely during this time, moving up to several hundred metres in a day.
 Prey items tend to be large compared to the size of the snake, and this impairs the movement ability of the snake.
-Snakes that have recently eaten rarely move any significant distance and will stay in one location, basking to optimize their body temperature until the prey item has been digested.
-Individual snakes may only need two or three significant prey items throughout an entire season.
+Snakes that have recently eaten rarely move any significant distance, instead staying in one location and basking to optimise their body temperature until the prey item has been digested.
+Individual snakes may only require two or three significant prey items throughout an entire season.

 Ecdysis (moulting)

 Ecdysis occurs at least once during the active season.
-As the outer skin wears and the snake grows, the new skin forms underneath the old, including the eye scales which may turn a milky blue/white colour at this time—referred to as being 'in blue'.
-The blue-white colour comes from an oily secretion between the old and new skins; the snake's coloration will also look dull, as though the animal is dusty.
-This process affects the eyesight of the snakes and they do not move or hunt during this time; they are also, in common with most other snakes, more aggressive.
-The outer skin is eventually sloughed in one piece (inside-out) and normal movement activity is resumed.
+As the outer skin wears and the snake grows, the new skin forms underneath the old, including the eye scales which may turn a milky blue/white colour at this time.
+This is referred to as being 'in blue'.
+The blue-white colour comes from an oily secretion between the old and new skins, and the snake's coloration will also appear dull, as though the animal is dusty.
+This process affects the eyesight of the snakes and they do not move or hunt during this time.
+They are also more aggressive, as are most other snake species.
+Eventually, the outer skin sloughs of in one piece (inside out), after which normal movement and activity resume.